penumbra-zone/penumbra/spec/concepts/transactions.md

 staking rewards](./stake/validator-rewards.md) into shielded notes, adding unbonded stake to the transaction's value balance;

+#### Governance

-- **Proposal** descriptions  are used to [propose measures for on-chain governance](./concepts/governance/proposal.md) and supply a deposit, consuming bonded stake from the transaction's value balance and producing a new note that holds the deposit in escrow;
+- **CreateProposal** descriptions are used to [propose measures for on-chain governance](./concepts/governance.md) and supply a deposit, consuming bonded stake from the transaction's value balance and producing a new note that holds the deposit in escrow;

+- **WithdrawProposal** descriptions redeem an escrowed [proposal deposit](./concepts/governance.md), returning it to the transaction's value balance and immediately withdrawing the proposal.

-- **Vote** descriptions perform [private voting for on-chain governance](./concepts/governance/voting.md) and declare a vote, consuming bonded stake from the transaction's value balance and producing a new note with the same amount of bonded stake;
+- **Vote** descriptions perform [private voting for on-chain governance](./concepts/governance/voting.md) and declare a vote.
+This description leaves the value balance unchanged.

+#### Trading

 - **Swap** descriptions perform the first phase of [ZSwap](./zswap/auction.md), consuming tokens of one type from a